NordicSemiconductor/pc-nrfconnect-launcher/README.md

             <tr>
               <td><code>firmwarePaths</code></td>
               <td>
                 <p>Paths to firmware hex files to program when user selects serial port.
-Paths are relative to the app directory.</p>
+Paths are relative to the app's root directory.</p>
                 <p>Must be an object that has one (or both) of the following properties:</p>
                 <pre>{
   nrf51: './path/to/nrf51-firmware.hex',